lukemccarvill/LED-Globe-Project/README.md

 ### Contributing

 Contributions are welcome!
-If you have ideas for improving this project, feel free to:
+If you'd like to work on any of those "future work" items or have other ideas for improving this project, feel free to:

 - **Fork the repository** and submit a pull request with your improvements.
 - **Report issues** or bugs via GitHub's issue tracker.
 - **Start discussions** and/or ask questions in the Discussions tab.

-Whether you're interested in adding new features, fixing bugs, or simply suggesting improvements, your input is greatly appreciated.
-Let's work together to make this project even better!